You are here

 I am so proud of this app!
 We worked so hard on it.
 All the youth volunteers involved in making Be Safe, have experience with London’s mental health care system, mental illness, and/or supporting someone in crisis.
 This app is a safety plan, a decision-making tool, a phone book, and keeps all the information you might need in crisis at your fingertips.
 And it’s 100% free!

 This version is designed for people in London, Ontario and area, so it directs you to services in London.
 It can be downloaded by anyone, no matter where you live, but keep in mind that some of its features (like the addresses of hospitals) will be London-based.
 Contact mindyourmind with questions or interest in adapting this app for your area.

 This is how we help people!
 This is how it’s done.
 Download it, use it, share it, heal with it.
-Visit mindyourmind to download the app for iOS and android.
+Download the FREE app for iOS and android.

 Be Safe!
 You deserve help.

 Erin Schulthies is the writer of Daisies and Bruises, a blog about "finding her way one step and one word at a time".
 After losing most of her youth to severe depression, she decided that since death was no longer an option, she had to find a way to live.
 This is it.